SAP Certified Associate - Implementation Consultant - SAP Emarsys C_C4H22_2411 Exam Questions

 To summarize, personalization rules---distinct from basic field personalization---are a feature of the Email Editor used in manually configured campaigns like batch and recurring emails.
 Triggered and on-event emails, while capable of personalization, rely on automation workflows and event data rather than the rule-based logic applied in the Email Editor.
 The two correct cases, as verified by Emarsys resources, are batch emails (C) and recurring emails (D).

-The SAP Emarsys Help Portal under 'Automation Center' confirms Target Segment for one-off campaigns.
+The SAP Emarsys Help Portal under 'Back in Stock Programs' confirms these settings.

 In which of the following scenarios can an Automation program be tested?